MicrosoftEdge/WebView2Feedback/specs/ExtendedNewWindowRequested.md

                     wil::unique_cotaskmem_string uri;
                     CHECK_FAILURE(args->get_Uri(&uri));

-                    // Example usage of how the customer would use the window
+                    // Example usage of how the customer would use the window name to pass
-                    // name to handle special cases such as "openInNewBrowser"
-                    // which deviate from the normal handling of a new window. if (wcscmp(name.get(), L"openInNewBrowser") == 0)
+                    // additional context from their web content to their webview2 event handler. if (wcscmp(name.get(), L"openInNewBrowser") == 0)
                     {
                         ShellExecute(NULL, "open", uri.get(),